KulikDM/pythresh/docs/benchmark.rst

    MCC = \frac{TP \cdot TN - FP \cdot FN}{\sqrt{(TP + FP) \cdot (TP + FN) \cdot (TN + FP) \cdot (TN + FN)}} \mathrm{,}

 where :math:`TP, TN, FP, FN` represent the true positive, true negative, false positive, and the false negative respectively.
-The MMC ranges from -1 to 1 where 1 represents a perfect prediction, 0 an average random prediction, and -1 an inverse prediction.
+The MCC ranges from -1 to 1 where 1 represents a perfect prediction, 0 an average random prediction, and -1 an inverse prediction.
 This metric performs particularly well at providing a balanced score and penalizing